nicklotz/dockerconcepts/public/03-docker-containers-and-volumes.md

 4. Write data to the container's **/app** directory.
 ```
+# The -c flag passes the command string to bash
+# The > redirect writes the echo output to a file inside the container's mounted volume
 docker exec -it datatest1 bash -c "echo 'Test write of persistent data' > /app/test.txt"
 ```